darkoppressor/cheese-engine/README.md

 # cheese-engine
-2D game engine for Windows, OS X, Linux, and Android http://cheeseandbacon.org/
+2D game engine for Windows, macOS, Linux, and Android http://cheeseandbacon.org/

 The Cheese Engine is the engine running Cheese and Bacon Games', uh, games.